easeaico/pulse-go/docs/Methodology/DrugsMethodology.md

 </table>
 </center>
 <center>
-<i>Figure 15.
-The diuretic furosemide causes an inhibition of reabsorption due to its effect on the tubular lumen co-transporter.
+<i>@figuredef {FurosemideDiuretic} The diuretic furosemide causes an inhibition of reabsorption due to its effect on the tubular lumen co-transporter.
 Total blood volume decreases as urine production and ion excretion increase.
 Eventually, as the body clears the drug, urine production and ion excretion both begin to return to normal.</i>
 </center><br>

 Norepinephrine occurs naturally in the body and its basal metabolic value is validated as part of the @ref BloodChemistryMethodology.
 The infusion of norepinephrine was validated for the plasma concentration and the effects on heart rate and systolic and diastolic pressure.
 The values were examined for five different infusion rates.
-They are shown in Table 9.
+They are shown in @tableref {DrugsNorepinephrineValidation}.

 <center>
-<i>Table 9.
-The validation results for Norepinephrine.</i>
+<i>@tabledef {DrugsNorepinephrineValidation} The validation results for Norepinephrine.</i>
 </center>

 |	Drug	|	Infusion Rate (ug/(kg min))	|	Experimental Plasma Concentration (ug/L)	|	Computed Plasma Concentration (ug/L)	|	Experimental Heart Rate (beats/min)	|	Computed Heart Rate (beats/min)	|	Experimental Systolic Blood Pressure (mmHg)	|	Computed Systolic Blood Pressure (mmHg)	|	Experimental Diastolic Blood Pressure (mmHg)	|	Computed Diastolic Blood Pressure (mmHg)	|